Efficient Bernoulli factory MCMC for intractable posteriors: Examples

 We run Barker's and portkey Barker's algorithms for $10^5$ steps using the two Bernoulli factories for various values of $\beta$.
-The true $\pi(\theta)$ in this case is unknown, however, its mean and variance are known.
 Trace plots and autocorrelation plots from one such run are shown in Figures~\ref{fig:trace} and \ref{fig:acf}, respectively.
 As expected, for smaller values of $\beta$, the acceptance probability is smaller, but the autocorrelations do not increase drastically.

-We repeat the algorithms 1000 times comparing their performance.
+We repeat the simulation 1000 times to compare their performance.
 From the results in Table~\ref{tab:mix_results}, unsurprisingly the effective sample size (ESS) \citep{gong:fleg:2015} decreases as $\beta$ decreases.
 However, the ESS per second is significantly higher for portkey Barker's compared to Barker's.
 In fact, for $\beta = .90$, the portkey Barker's method is almost three times as efficient as the original Barker's method.
 This is a clear consequence of the large mean execution time of the two-coin algorithm.
 The two-coin algorithm required an average of 32 loops, while the portkey algorithms were significantly smaller.
 More notably, the two-coin algorithm's loops demonstrates heavy tailed behavior where the average maximum number of loops for MCMC run is 1.3 million.